 "For a sustainable future, what role can we play in enhancing our collective well-being?"
 This is a question I ask every member under the Institute of Self-Sustainable Building (ISB), supporting the theme Smart Communities.
 ISB focus on Green and Clean Energy, Materials, Water and Waste, and Social and Community Well-being.
 How can we be better by each passing day.

-To discover technologies and innovations that address the sustainability issues, it is imperative to work closely with relevant stakeholders from the start, and gain deep insights of their concerns and objectives.
-The stakeholders are the potential partners (industry and/or government) and end users of the technology i.e. communities.
+To discover technologies and innovations that address the sustainability issues, it is imperative to work closely with relevant stakeholders from the start and gain deep insights into their concerns and objectives.
+The stakeholders are the potential partners (industry and/or government) and end-users of the technology i.e. communities.
 Collaboration is one of the core values of ISB, echoing the African words of wisdom that I came across years ago: "To go fast, go alone; to go far, go together".
 ISB wants to go far, hence we go together through collaborations.
-We subscribe to the ideology of Smart Community.
+We subscribe to the ideology of the Smart Community.

 The challenge of research is to move technologies and innovations to be applicable to real problems.
 And we at ISB, are up to take on this challenge, by the horn.

 Assoc Prof Dr Noor Amila Bt Wan Abdullah Zawawi